mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 Our mission is to empower as many people as possible to build great UIs, faster.
 The faster and simpler it is, and the broader the audience that can create custom UIs, the better.
-We believe that the best way to improve on these dimensions is to eliminate [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written: low-code.
+We believe that the best way to improve on these dimensions is to eliminate [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written.

+You will initiate the development of a bold new product vertical.
+We are looking for an experienced, and ambitious full-stack engineer that is ready to work in an entrepreneurial environment.

+## About the role

 ### Why this is interesting